Origin of Batman: Alterations

 Thomas and Martha Wayne are notable as two comic book characters who have remained dead.
 Since his death, Thomas has only appeared in the Batman series in flashback and in the occasional out-of-body experience or hallucination.
 His most significant appearance in this latter category is in the miniseries Batman: Death and the Maidens by Greg Rucka.
 In this story, Batman ingests an elixir given to him by Ra's al Ghul, and believes he is having a conversation with his dead parents.
 In Bruce's hallucination, his parents disapprove of his costumed crusade, wishing that he would put their deaths behind him and move on with his life.
 As she and Thomas depart, they assure Bruce that just because the passing of time has lessened his grief does not mean that he no longer loves them.
 As a result, Bruce is able to accept that he is Batman because he chooses to be, not because he has to be.

 Consistent elements have included Thomas Wayne being murdered by a pistol, and Martha Wayne's pearl necklace being torn, with the pearls falling into the gutter.
 The murder takes place at 10:47 p.m.
-(Batman accesses the Batcave through Wayne Manor by turning the hands of a grandfather clock to this time.)
+Batman accesses the Batcave through Wayne Manor by turning the hands of a grandfather clock to this time.
 In comic book continuity, the date of the murder has varied, although the 26th of June and September, the current canonical date, are the most significant examples varied.

 Batman: Dark Victory depicts the Wayne murders as the main cause of much of the corruption and crime in Gotham City: once it became clear that even wealthy, important people could be murdered so easily, citizens began to lose faith in the police, and the police themselves started to lose faith in their importance, leading to corruption within the force.

 Batman #430 includes a scene in which, on the day of his and Martha's murder, Thomas Wayne is having trouble with some investments, and is going to sell short.
 Bruce thinks that he needs some exercise to take his mind off of it and so offers to play catch with him, but Thomas angrily says no, striking him across the face.
-A hurt and resentful Bruce declares to his mother that he wishes Thomas were dead.
+A hurt and resentful Bruce declares to his mother that he wishes Thomas was dead.
 Thomas takes the family to a movie to make it up to his son, and in an ironic twist of fate, Thomas and Martha are murdered that night.
 Bruce feels guilty for years afterward.